Now that we’ve tackled Step 1 of the Climate Pledge, here are more actions you can complete to make a difference!

 Throughout the month of November, we have been posting on our social media information and challenges relating to ways to reduce your home’s water heating.
 For background information on why we’re focussing on water heating this month, check out our initial post here.

 A great tool for tracking your electricity use is through BC Hydro’s online tools, here you can see your electricity use right down to the hour and compare your electricity use to similar homes nearby, to last year’s electricity use, and to the average outside temperature.
-It’s important to know the breakdown of your electricity use so you can begin to reduce your electricity consumption and make your house more energy-efficient.
+It’s important to know the breakdown of what uses the most electricity in your house so you can identify the areas where you could reduce your electricity consumption.

 Ugly Sweater: Turn Down the Thermostat Challenge

 If you need some motivation to turn your thermostat down, we have prizes for two participants!
 Anyone who sends us a picture will be entered into a draw.
-The first prize is one full-day rental with Wildsight Invermere’s electric vehicle share, Spark!
-The second prize is a $50 gift certificate to Canada’s Non-Profit Outdoor Learning Store.
+The first prize is a $50 gift certificate to Canada’s Non-Profit Outdoor Learning Store.
+The second prize is one full-day rental with Wildsight Invermere’s electric vehicle share, Spark!

 Wondering why we’re running this challenge?
 In an average Canadian home, space heating accounts for more than 60 percent of the energy consumption.
 Although many believe heating your home with natural gas is more environmentally friendly, it actually emits the same amount of CO2 as driving a fossil fuel-powered car 8000km.
 This challenge is therefore a fun way to start thinking about the ways you could reduce the amount of energy that goes into heating your home.